 The goods and services for which the Singapore value added tax does not apply are:

 Our company registration consultants in Singapore can offer more information about the rates of the value added tax in 2022 which have remained unchanged.

 Not all companies are required to register for VAT with the IRAS in Singapore.
 However, companies must be aware of their balances all the time and when required they must register for GST.
 There are situations when GST registration is voluntary and situations when it becomes compulsory.
 Singapore companies must register for VAT if the turnover of their business undertakings exceeds 1 million S$ in the last 12 months and when the turnover for the next 12 months is expected to exceed 1 million S$.

-In order to register for GST in Singapore, companies must file certain forms that vary depending on the type of structure.
+In order to register for GST in Singapore in 2022, companies must file certain forms that vary depending on the type of structure.
 Foreign companies must appoint a local agent to file the documents on their behalf.
 The registration process will take about 3 weeks to complete.

 Companies register for the value added tax in Singapore are required to file VAT returns with the Inland Revenue Authority in the city-state on a quarterly basis.
 In order to do that they must file Form GST F5 which must contain information about the total sales, exports and purchases from the local companies registered for GST.
 Singapore companies must also indicate the amount claimed as a GST refund.
 The GST F5 must be filed electronically.
 Also, company representatives must be aware that GST schemes and incentives are available for each industry.

 In 2022, the Singapore VAT registration procedure has not suffered any modifications, however, it should be noted that traders failing to register for the tax upon meeting the compulsory requirments can be subject to penalties.

 Our company formation representatives in Singapore can act on behalf of foreign companies for GST registration.
 You can also contact us for complete assistance during the process of opening a company in Singapore.